The Mayor’s Christmas Tree in Kansas City will shine brightly on Crown Center Square from November 27, 2020 through January 3, 2021.

-The annual Kansas City Mayor’s Christmas Tree Lighting Ceremony will be held on Friday, November 29, 2019 at Crown Center Square.
-Admission is FREE.
+The annual Kansas City Mayor’s Christmas Tree Lighting Ceremony will be held as a virtual event at 5:30 p.m. on Friday, Nov.
+27, 2020 (the day after Thanksgiving).

 The Mayor’s Christmas tree is made up of: